llevasseur/fantasy-hockey-league/README.md

 1. Automating write-manual-data.py to pull from a web scrapped website passed in.
 Game-specific data, including Shots on Goal (SOG) and Time Played in Minutes (TPM) can be parsed from player data.
 Example, [here](https://www.iihf.com/en/events/2022/wm20/gamecenter/statistics/37416/5-lat-vs-can).
 2. Displaying data using [Matplotlib](https://matplotlib.org/).
 3. Increasing scale of project to work for more leagues, like the [NHL](https://www.eliteprospects.com/league/nhl).
-4. Handling automated input for names with unfamiliar unicode, like `Topi Niemel√§`.
+4. Handling automated input for names with unfamiliar unicode, like `Topi Niemel‰`.